mmatteo-hub/RT2_Assignment1/README.md

 * Lap time: the time of the lap completed by the robot calculated between two point identified as the start and the end for the statistics;
 * Distance travelled by the robot: total distance travelled in terms of unit of the map;

-These statistical analysis have been teste among two different arenas for an amount of 30 iterations per arena and per controller; then in order to test the best algorithm in general, of course among one of the data acquired, we modified the original arena by moving the obstacles and then acquiring the same data as for the first test.
+These statistical analysis have been tested among two different arenas for an amount of 30 iterations per arena and per controller; then in order to test the best algorithm in general, of course among one of the data acquired, we modified the original arena by moving the obstacles and then acquiring the same data as for the first test.

 All the results and comment have been reported into an apposite report.